xjw1001001/IGCrebuild/docs/expectation-example/README.md

    for each site and each edge.
  * `dwell_expect` : Optional array of coefficients
-   defining the linear combination of proportions of time spent in the the multivariate states listed in `root_posterior_states`.
+   defining the linear combination of proportions of time spent in the the multivariate states listed in `dwell_states`.
  * `tree` : An object defining the shape of the branching timeline, the index of the process acting along each edge, and the edge-specific scaling factors of the process rates.